M3ssman/gitbook-it-snippets/chapter1.md

 # Ubuntu

-### Create Launcher
+### Create Launcher for external Applications

 Files in
-/usr/local/share or ~/.local/share/applications
+/usr/local/share or \(as overwrite usr local defaults?\) in ~/.local/share/applications

 eclipse.desktop